TABLE OF CONTENTS

 Once your course has ended we recommend archiving, saving, and backing up your content.
 In accordance with the Course Lifecycle Policy, courses are disabled in myLesley after a certain time period.
-Undergraduate and Masters' level courses are disable 2 years from the end date of the course.
+Undergraduate and Masters' level courses are disabled 2 years from the end date of the course.
 Doctoral level courses are disabled 5 years from the end date of the course.
-However, we recommend saving your content prior to the disable date as part of your end-of-semester cleanup.
+Additionally, students lose access to myLesley upon graduation.
+As a best practice, we recommend saving your content as soon as your course has ended.

 Save Course Content

 If your instructor uploaded the syllabus to the course you may click on it to download.

 Save the Modules